cypress-io/cypress/cypress/v1.0/documentation/1-Commands/8-click.md

 # Options Usage

-Force a click regardless of visibility or other elements in front of the element
+## Force a click regardless of visibility or other elements in front of the element

+This is useful when you want the click issued no matter what.
+Forcing a click disables the error checking that happens prior to a click.

+[block:callout]
+{
+  "type": "warning",
+  "body": "Be careful with this option because it allows the click to happen when it might actually be impossible for a real user to click."
+}
+[/block]

 ```javascript
 // this will disable the built-in logic for ensuring